 Towards the end of the fourth instar the green areas of the body may become speckled with white and the black streaks on the face may be replaced with reddish-brown.
 The dark, transverse divisions of each segment, so characteristic in the final instar, also start to appear.

-Immediately after the final moult the larva resembles that of Sphinx pinastri, in being basically green with a brown dorsal band, dark transverse divisions to each segment and broken longitudinal white lines.
+Immediately after the final moult the larva resembles that of Hyloicus pinastri, in being basically green with a brown dorsal band, dark transverse divisions to each segment and broken longitudinal white lines.
 However, as the cuticle hardens, all trace of green is lost.
 Fully grown, the larva is rather slim and of equal thickness throughout its length.
 The thin, slightly curved and granular horn is black.
 The large head is ochreous yellow with a brownish blush on the face, particularly in the lower area.
 The black lines of the face, so evident in the early stages, disappear in most individuals, to be replaced by black cheeks.
 The intersegmental cuticle behind the head is black.
 This is prominently exposed if the larva is 'attacked', probably in imitation of the band of poisonous black hairs found in the pine-feeding lasiocampid Dendrolimus pini (Linnaeus, 1758).
 (This behaviour can also be found in the Californian Sphinx perelegans Henry Edwards, 1874, which has violet intersegmental cuticle and a pair of eye-like black spots on top of the head.)
 The shield on the first abdominal segment sports longitudinal yellow and black bands, and the spiracles are orange.

-So far, this description is similar to that of Sphinx pinastri; however, in Sphinx maurorum the basic body colour is medium grey.
+So far, this description is similar to that of Hyloicus pinastri; however, in Hyloicus maurorum the basic body colour is medium grey.
 Dorsally, this is suffused with brown so that the brown dorsal band is no longer distinct.
 The body segments are distinctly separated one from another, and each segment in turn is subdivided by sunken, dark, transverse lines so that the entire body appears to consist of numerous narrow rings joined together.
-As in Sphinx pinastri, the longitudinal white lines are now fragmented into streaks.
+As in Hyloicus pinastri, the longitudinal white lines are now fragmented into streaks.
 On the posterior edge of each segment, and between the white 'lines', there appears a rectangular black dot.
 The body is smooth, but not glossy, unlike the head, underside, legs and shield.
 However, an oily appearance extends over the entire body as the larva darkens prior to pupation.

 Throughout its entire life the larva is very well camouflaged.
 Although young larvae rest along pine needles, the fully grown larvae prefers to snuggle down at the base of those needles along the twig, with which it blends.